mongodb/chatbot/README.md

 #### `chat-server` and `ingest`

-For `chat-server` and `ingest`, both of which are published to a MongoDB server environment, production releases are triggered by creating a git tag prefaced with the package name (e.g. `chat-server@version-number).
+For `chat-server` and `ingest`, both of which are published to a MongoDB server environment, production releases are triggered by creating a git tag prefaced with the package name (e.g. `chat-server-v{version-number}`).

 To create a new production release: